Analysing NFT Projects: How to Avoid Scams

 - Blockverse: In another recent rug pull, this project generated around 500 ETH and then more than 700 ETH on the secondary market when the team just vanished.

-These are only a few examples, but they offer clear evidence that NFT scams are becoming more and more common.
+These are only a few examples, proving that NFT scams are becoming increasingly common.

 Final thoughts